aws-samples/aws-serverless-airline-booking/src/perf-tests/README.md

     ./bootstrap.sh
     ```

-2. After the environment variables in the DockerFile is updated, we need to push them to Amazon ECR.
+2. After the docker build is complete, lets push the images to Amazon ECR.
 First login to an Amazon ECR registry
     ```
     aws ecr get-login --no-include-email --region <AWS_REGION>
     ```